IGARSS (the International Geoscience and Remote Sensing Symposium) is the flagship conference of the Geoscience and Remote Sensing Society...

 We invite you to have your article peer-reviewed and published in in our IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (J-STARS).
 This is an exciting opportunity for your research to benefit from the high visibility and interest the journal’s marketing launch will generate.
 Your work will also be exposed to 5 million monthly users of the acclaimed IEEE Xplore® Digital Library.

 The Open Access J-STARS journal is sponsored by the IEEE Geoscience and Remote Sensing Society.
 It will draw on the expert technical community to continue IEEE’s commitment to publishing the most highly-cited content.
-The editor-in-chief of the journal is the distinguished Professor Jun Li, with the School of Geography and Planning, Sun Yat-sen University, China.
+The editor-in-chief of the journal is the distinguished Professor Peifeng Ma, with The Chinese University of Hong Kong, Hong Kong, China.
 The goal of the journal is to publish very quickly—our rapid peer review process is now targeting a publication time frame of 10 weeks for most accepted papers.
 This journal is now fully open (since January 2020) and compliant with funder mandates, including Plan S.

 The following defines the range of topics that are appropriate for J-STARS: “Papers should address current issues and techniques in applied remote and in situ sensing, their integration, and applied modeling and information creation for understanding the Earth.
 Applications are for the Earth, oceans and atmosphere.
 Topics can include observations, derived information such as forecast data, simulated information, data assimilation and Earth information techniques to address science and engineering issues of the Earth system.
 The technical content of papers must be both new and significant.”